Buzzefall/AIUI/specifications/Transformation Path v2.0.md

 # Transformation Path to v2.0

 The path from v1.0 to v2.0 is a journey of architectural and conceptual transformation.
+It prioritizes a minimally viable, seamless transition of existing functionality to a new, extensible architecture.
 It unfolds in phases, each building upon the last, to evolve the simple client into a collaborative co-pilot.

 Here is the high-level view of that path: